-Judith Hackmack is a graduate in Philosophy, History and Law from the universities of Regensburg, Graz, and Berlin, where she is registered as a lawyer.
-As a PhD candidate, she examines the legal history of German colonialism.
+Judith Hackmack has degrees in philosophy, history and law from universities in Regensburg, Graz and Berlin, where she is registered as a lawyer.
+As a PhD candidate, she is examining the legal history of German colonialism.
 Hackmack has worked in Germany, Ecuador and Costa Rica.
-She was a Legal Trainee at ECCHR and has worked for the organization since 2015.
-In 2017 she joined ECCHR’s Business and Human Rights program where she works on surveillance technology and human rights violations in Syria.
-Within the Institute for Legal Intervention, she is responsible for work on German and European colonial crimes as well as critical postcolonial perspectives on law.
+She was a legal trainee at ECCHR, where she has worked since 2015.
+In 2017 she joined ECCHR’s Business and Human Rights program, where she works on surveillance technology and human rights violations in Syria.
+Within the Institute for Legal Intervention, she is responsible for work on German and European colonial crimes as well as critical postcolonial perspectives on the law.